 research design, as well as the econometric analysis of large-scale,

 integrative data bases.
 Her research is typically conducted in

 partnership with businesses, such as the Marriott Corporation,

-She has also participated in executive education programs around
+participated in executive education programs around the world.

 Dr. Bolton has

 Consumer Research, Journal of Marketing, Journal of Marketing

 previously served as editor of the Journal of Marketing